Measurement of suppression of large-radius jets and its dependence on substructure in Pb+Pb collisions at $\sqrt{s_\mathrm{NN}} = 5.02$ TeV with the ATLAS detector

 First, jets with radius parameter $R=0.2$ are reconstructed using the anti-\kt algorithm~\cite{Cacciari:2008gp,Fastjet} from calorimeter energy deposits as described in Ref.~\cite{HION-2017-10}.
 The jet kinematics are corrected event-by-event for the contribution from the UE particles, and are calibrated using simulations of the calorimeter response and in situ measurement of the absolute energy scale~\cite{PERF-2016-04}.

-The \lR\ jets are defined by clustering the small-radius, $R = 0.2$, jets with $\pt > 35$~GeV and $|\eta|<3.0$ using anti-$k_t$ algorithm with radius parameter $R=1.0$.
-These requirements and procedure limits the impact of UE on the measurement but prohibits recovering the quenched jet energy~\cite{Blaizot:2012fh} transferred outside the $R = 0.2$ sub-jets.
-The $k_t$ jet finding algorithm~\cite{Fastjet,Catani:1993hr} is used to re-cluster $R = 0.2$ jet constituents to obtain two observables of interest, \dRonetwo and \Donetwo.
+The \lR\ jets are defined by clustering the small-radius, $R = 0.2$, jets with $\pt > 35$~GeV and $|\eta|<3.0$ using anti-$k_t$ algorithm with radius parameter $R=1.0$~\cite{Nachman_2015}.
+These requirements and procedure limits the impact of UE on the measurement but prohibits recovering the quenched jet energy~\cite{Blaizot:2012fh} transferred outside of the $R = 0.2$ sub-jets.
+This procedure allows to perform the measurement in a wide kinematic range and reduces systematics uncertainties.
+The $k_t$ jet finding algorithm~\cite{Fastjet,Catani:1993hr} is used to re-cluster constituents of $R = 1.0$ jet (i.e. $R=0.2$ jets) to obtain two observables of interest, \dRonetwo and \Donetwo.
 These are defined as the angular separation and the splitting parameter of the $k_t$ algorithm calculated for two jets before the final clustering step of $R=1.0$ jet